 Many people take breathing for granted.
-Breathing treatments are typically necessary for people with respiratory diseases, including asthma and chronic obstructive pulmonary disease (COPD), to help them breathe easily.
+A Breathing treatment is typically necessary for people with respiratory diseases, including asthma and chronic obstructive pulmonary disease (COPD), to help them breathe easily.

 Inhalers or nebulizers are used to deliver drugs to the lungs during breathing treatments.
 Both are only offered via prescription, and each one has advantages and risks of its own.